kekse1/count.php/README.md

 to avoid error output (even though it's bad that you're using an `<img>` tag..... but error output wouldn't be visible in this case at all).

-The second dependency is a configured `FONTS` directory with '.ttf' fonts installed in it! ..
+The second dependency is a configured `FONTS` directory with `.ttf` fonts installed in it! ..

 ## Configuration
 The configuration is just a set of constants.
 Look below at "CLI Mode" to get to know how to verify